Highlight Features: UNESCO

 Morning after breakfast, transfer to Jhansi Railway Station (180 Kms/4 hrs) enroute visiting Orchha.
 Lunch at Orchha.
 Later transfer to the railway station for connect train to Agra.
 Depart by SHATABDI EXPRESS from JHANSI.

 Arrive Agra Railway station at night.
 Upon arrival, transfer and have dinner at hotel.

 After breakfast in hotel, visit Taj Mahal (Closed on Fridays) the most famous monument of India, classified by UNESCO in 1983.
 This graceful and moving mausoleum was built by Emperor Shah Jahan, "King of the World" in memory of his beloved wife Mumtaz Mahal, who died in 1631 at the birth of their 14th child.
 The best workers were recruited from all over India and Central Asia, the Bordeaux artist, Venice participated in its decoration.

 After the visit, lunch at the local restaurant.
 Visit Agra Fort (1565-1573).
 This huge red sandstone fortress was begun by Emperor Akbar.
 Standing majestically on the banks of the Yamuna.
-Then transfer back to hotel for dinner and some leisure time.
+Then transfer back to hotel for dinner.

 OPTIONAL ACTIVITY: (CAD 60 p.p.)